QCMM/ffparaim/README.md

 # ffparaim
-Derivation of non-bonded non-polarizable force field paramaters from Atom in Molecule properties
+Derivation of non-bonded non-polarizable force field parameters from Atom in Molecule properties